 improvement or better.
-The latter provision effectively limits proposed new community schools to hiring in-state operators since those ratings do not apply to out-of-state schools.
+The latter provision effectively limits community schools to hiring in-state operators since those ratings do not apply to out-of-state schools.

-The act.
-The act makes two changes that expand the exceptions to the First, it allows out-of-state operators to manage community schools caps. established after the caps are reached.
-That is, a proposed new community school could be established outside the caps if it contracts with an out-of-state operator.
+The bill makes two changes to the provisions regarding The bill. community school operators.
+First, it allows out-of-state operators to manage community schools established after the caps are reached.
 As with in-state operators, an out-of-state operator is limited to managing one school in excess of the applicable cap for each school it manages in another state on the date that cap is reached that performs comparably to an Ohio school in continuous improvement or better, as determined by the Department of Education.
-The act also permits in-state operators to count schools they manage in other states toward the number of new community schools in Ohio that they may manage.
+The bill also permits instate operators to count schools they manage in other states toward the limit on the number of new community schools in Ohio that they may manage.

-Second, the act expands the definition of operator to include (1) an individual who manages a school's daily operations under a contract with the school's governing authority or (2) a nonprofit organization that provides programmatic oversight and support to a school and that retains the right to terminate its affiliation with the school if the school fails to meet the organization's quality standards.
+Second, the bill expands the definition of operator to include (1) an individual who manages a school's daily operations or (2) a nonprofit organization that provides programmatic oversight and support to a school and that retains the right to terminate its affiliation with the school if the school fails to meet the organization's quality standards.
 Therefore, a community school may open above the caps if the school's governing authority has a contract with one of these additional types of operators.